CPA Educational Requirements

 We’ve added two more that we think are important for the role of the new accountant:

 - Critical thinking skills.

-As you can see, the skills needed to excel as a CPA can be overwhelming.
-But don’t panic.
-You can start working towards each skill and honing them as you begin your CPA journey.
+Mastering all these skills may seem overwhelming, but don’t panic.
+You can start working on and honing them as you begin your CPA journey.
 Take additional training or classes when needed or find a mentor at your firm who can help you gain additional skills and knowledge.
 Volunteer to take on more leadership roles.
 Get out of your comfort zone for continued career growth.
 Always take the initiative to better your skillset while increasing your career potential.